 After the property is inspected and assessed the next step is to begin the water removal process.

 The water removal process consists of multiple steps.
 In this period of the restoration work material is packed and moved out, the majority of the water is removed and carpet material is inspected.

 It’s important that water at a property is removed promptly.
 The longer water is present within the facility the greater the damage is.
 Festering water produces odor that can take root in a property, it also provides a healthy environment for mold colonies as well as further damage to property contents.

 See below for more info on water removal as well as the equipment we use.

 Move-Out / Pack-Out

-If your home requires extensive restoration or cleaning, SERVPRO of Boston Downtown / Back Bay / South Boston can conduct an organized, efficient move-out to protect your belongings from further damage.
+If your home requires extensive restoration or cleaning, SERVPRO of Boston Downtown / Back Bay / South Boston and SERVPRO of Dorchester can conduct an organized, efficient move-out to protect your belongings from further damage.

 - Move-Out Service